+'''

+-d

 "type=sonarqube,sonar=[text],key=[text],version=[text],login=[text],password=[password]"

-13.70.
+'''

 Adding More Languages to Squan Sources

-Squan Sources can handle files written in languages that are not officially supported with a bit of extra configuration (new in 18.0).
+Squan Sources can handle files written in languages that are not officially supported with a bit of extra configuration.
 In this mode, only a basic analysis of the file is carried out so that an artefact is created in the project and findings can be attached to it.
 A subset of the base metrics from Squan Sources is optionally recorded for the artefact so that line counting, stability and text duplication metrics are available at file level for the new language.